Hans-xwh/Blender-A3DA/README.md

 - Load the script in the blender scripting tab, set the path to your A3DA file, and hit run.
 - Controllers will be created for each object declared in the A3DA, and the script will try to match the controllers to existing objects on the scene.
 - The framerate for every (i think) PV is 60fps.
--Its possible to import multiply A3DA files with some help:
+- Its possible to import multiply A3DA files with some help:
   After importing the first file, at the en of the console output will be "Max id was: XXX".
 Add 1 to this parameter, and put it into the idOffest parameter in the script befor loading the second file.
 Repeat as necesary.

 ## Limits